harphub/oper-harp-verif/ACCORD_VS_202406/INSTALLATION.md

 ``` r
 Error: Failed to install 'unknown package' from GitHub:
 ```

-If this happens, you need to create a personal token.
-Follow the instructions [here](https://happygitwithr.com/https-pat.html#get-a-pat) to get yourself a token.
+If this happens, if you already have a personal token, this must be added to the file '.Renviron' in your home.

+touch ~/.Renviron and edit to add GITHUB_PAT=thetokenabove

-Once you do that, follow these instructions
+If you do not have a token, follow the instructions [here](https://happygitwithr.com/https-pat.html#get-a-pat)

+Note that to add the token to .Renviron, you can also follow these instructions:

 ``` r
 gitcreds::gitcreds_set()
 <Enter token here>